hanpari/sovereign/source/02/052_drama.md

 After the exchange, Gromov wished he could have disappeared.
 However, Andrey calmly packed up the chessboard, put chesspieces into the case, and gestured towards her.

 "Lead the way, milady," he said.
 "Nobody can blame SF officers for abandoning their duty.
 May I introduce my colleague to you?
 This is Captain Gromov.
-I can imagine that seeing the upcoming scene (hopefully not too gory) will negatively affect your psyche, so you may want to seek a safe haven in his manly disposition."
+I can imagine that seeing the upcoming scene will negatively affect your psyche, so you may want to seek a safe haven in his manly disposition."

 Gromov made himself smaller.
 "I am a completely unrelated party."